Top 5 R Books for Beginner Data Scientists in 2021

 But there are more options to learn R. I’ll start with a free one:

-If you’re looking to invest and accelerate your future data science career, Coursera partnered with John Hopkins University to offer an amazing R Programming Specialization that covers all of the skills you need not just in the language but in the job.
+Coursera: If you’re looking to invest and accelerate your future data science career, Coursera partnered with John Hopkins University to offer an amazing R Programming Specialization that covers all of the skills you need not just in the language but in the job.

-And if you’re thinking, “More free stuff, please,” I can deliver on that too: I’ve compiled over 70 free coding resources.
+Other Free Learning Resources: If you’re thinking, “More free stuff, please,” I can deliver on that too: I’ve compiled over 70 free coding resources.
 Being a beginner is great, because the beginner phase of learning programming is inexpensive.
 Take advantage of these free resources while you get your footing in programming.

 I hope this was helpful.
 Thank you so much for reading, and I’ll see you in the next article. 👋😁